kal179/Beginners-PHP-Programs/Recipes/WelcomeForm/ReadME.txt

 NOTE:
-To make the form work :
+To make the form example work :

 You need apache server installed and php installed too!
 You need to copy both the files to /var/www/html folder in linux